 As Trump’s America looks increasingly inwards, China continues its expansion around the globe.
-They are now the world’s largest trading partner, thanks in part to the USA as many nations are finding it harder to know what kind of partner they are getting with them.
+They are now the world’s largest trading partner, thanks, in part, to the US as many nations are finding it harder to know what kind of partner they are getting with them.
 Often a deal is made with one American leader, only to have the next one come along a few years later and rescind everything or make new demands, as shown again recently by Trump’s pull out from the TPP.
-China on the other hand has become a bastion of stability and this has allowed them to make substantial in-roads in Africa, Latin America, Eastern Europe, and countries on the old silk road.
-Also, in a further sign that the global balance of power is shifting, long term allies of the US like Israel and Saudi Arabia have also recently been spending more time cosying up to China.
+China, on the other hand, has become a bastion of stability and this has allowed them to make substantial in-roads in Africa, Latin America, Eastern Europe, and countries on the old silk road.
+Also, in a further sign that the global balance of power is shifting, long term allies of the US like Israel and Saudi Arabia have also recently been spending more time cozying up to China.

 山雨欲来风满楼 – A Rising Wind Forebodes A Coming Storm